High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Why It Works

-It requires no cooking, and it takes just a few minutes to prepare.
+It requires no cooking and takes only a few minutes to prepare.

 Simple Idea